microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         *   Update Azure Search, Open AI endpoints, AFR Endpoint and API Keys in the secrets.env.
             Rename secrets.rename to secrets.env.
 (This is recommended to prevent secrets from leaking into external environments.)
             The secrets.env should be placed in the ingest folder with the existing python script file search-indexer.py.

+            After moving and renaming the secrets.rename file to secrets.env in the openai_on_custom_dataset/ingest directory, use a command like "code <filename>" to alter the contents of the file shown below with a text editor.
+See the Notes section below if necessary to retrieve the associated values.
 The endpoints below needs to have the trailing '/' at end for the search-indexer to run correctly.

-            After moving and renaming the secrets.rename file to secrets.env in the openai_on_custom_dataset/ingest directory, use the "code filename" command to alter the contents of the file below with a text editor.
-See the Notes section below if necessary to retrieve the associated values.

             ```